“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

 The fourth garment of spiritual clothing we are to don is “meekness.”

-Meekness is inwrought grace.
-It demonstrates our dependence on God (Gal.
-6:1; I Cor.
-4:21; II Tim.
-2:25; I Pet.
-5:5f).
+A meek person demonstrates reliance on God (Gal.
+6:1; 1 Cor.
+4:21; 2 Tim.
+2:25; 1 Pet.
+5:5f); He is the great Giver; what we have, we have from Him.
 Dependence on God spurs meekness in our relationship with fellow believers.